CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Click here for the dataset.

-I was honestly unpleasantly surprised by the accuracy results.
+I was honestly unpleasantly surprised by the results of the accuracy tests.
 Although I didn’t experience any dropouts, the signal stability was excellent, and cadence data were on point, the power accuracy was not within the claimed range.

 I recorded some of my workouts with similar results.
 You can find them on my Zwift Power profile.